Search continues for body at Texas plane crash site

-ANAHUAC, Texas — Authorities scoured the shallow waters of a southeast Texas bay Monday for clues about what led to the sudden crash of a Boeing 767 cargo plane carrying Amazon packages, and for the body of one of the three people aboard.
+ANAHUAC, Texas — Authorities have been searching a bay off southeast Texas for clues about what caused a Boeing 767 cargo plane carrying Amazon packages to nose-dive into the shallow water, killing all three men on board.

-A north wind has aided searchers by exposing more of the three-quarter-mile debris field left Saturday when Houston-bound Flight 3591, which Atlas was operating for Amazon, disintegrated on impact with Trinity Bay, about 35 miles (55 kilometers) east of the city, an area sheriff said Sunday night.
-But the National Transportation Safety Board said on Twitter that it would not be releasing more information on the search Monday.
+A north wind aided searchers by exposing more of the three-quarter-mile debris field left Saturday when Houston-bound Flight 3591, which Atlas Air was operating for Amazon, disintegrated on impact in Trinity Bay, about 35 miles (55 kilometers) east of the city, a sheriff said Sunday night.

-White chunks of fuselage could still be seen Monday sticking out of the bay’s long grass as airboats skimmed the low water around the crash site.

-None of the three people on the jumbo jet survived the crash, according to authorities and the plane’s owner, Atlas Air.
-On Sunday, emergency workers recovered two bodies from the costal bay , which were sent to a medical examiner’s office for autopsies.

-Sheriff’s deputies and investigators from the FBI and NTSB are searching for the remaining body and the plane’s black box, which records flight data and voices in the cockpit.
-Crews are searching the area with boats and helicopters, but the muddy landscape has made the process “painstaking,” NTSB Chairman Robert Sumwal said Sunday.
+Crews using airboats and helicopters circled the crash scene, where white chunks of fuselage could be seen above long grass.
+The muddy landscape has made the process “painstaking,” National Transportation Safety Board Chairman Robert Sumwal said.
+Deputies and investigators from the FBI and NTSB have been gathering human remains and looking for the plane’s black box, which records flight data and voices in the cockpit.

-The only person aboard the flight from Miami to be officially identified was a pilot for another airline who had been riding in a passenger seat on the cargo plane.
+Emergency workers recovered two bodies on Sunday and sent them to a medical examiner’s office for autopsies.

+A statement from Chambers County Sheriff Brian Hawthorne says he was notified Monday evening that the bodies have been identified as those of Conrad Aska, the 44-year-old first officer and co-pilot of Atlas Air Flight 3591, and Sean Archuleta, a 36-year-old jump-seat passenger.

-Mesa Airlines Capt.
-Sean Archuleta had been getting a lift back to his home in the Houston area, his friend told the Houston Chronicle .
+Archuleta, a captain with Mesa Airlines, had been getting a lift back to his home in the Houston area, his friend told the Houston Chronicle .
 The 36-year-old was a new father and weeks away from starting his “dream” job flying for United Airlines, Don Dalton, Archuleta’s roommate, told the paper.

-Chambers County Sheriff Brian Hawthorne confirmed Monday the identities of Archuleta and First Officer Conrad Aska, the 44-year-old co-pilot whose body was found Saturday.

 Archuleta’s wife lives in Colombia and was “devastated” by the news of his death, Dalton said.